andry-tino/coding-challenges/maersk2020.dotnet/README.md

 - An HTTP client (fx.
 [Postman](https://www.postman.com/), [Fiddler](https://www.telerik.com/download/fiddler), etc.).
 - The [WebIntSorter ReactClient](WebIntSorter/WebIntSorter.ReactClient/README.md).

-## Building the server
+## Building the server in Visual Studio
 To build the server:

 1. Open the solution `WebIntSorter.sln` in Visual Studio.
+2. Select configuration `Release`.
-2. Build the solution by selecting: `Build`, `Build Solution` in Visual Studio.
+3. Build the solution by selecting: `Build`, `Build Solution` in Visual Studio.

+## Building the server using `dotnet`
+To build the server:

+1. Open a new shell window.
+2. Navigate to `maersk2020.dotnet/WebIntSorter/WebIntSorter`.
+3. Run command: `dotnet publish -c Release`.

 ## Running the server
 To run the server you can either: